goshiphq/goship-cms/content/articles/quote-ltl.md

 ---
-title: Compare Free LTL Freight Quotes in Seconds | GoShip
+title: Compare Free LTL Freight Quote in Seconds | GoShip
-description: GoShip provides instant LTL freight quotes at wholesale pricing with no obligation to buy.
+description: GoShip provides instant LTL freight quote at wholesale pricing with no obligation to buy.
 Get your free quote in under 60 seconds.
 keywords: ltl freight quote
 ---
 Booking a shipment doesn’t have to be difficult, and shipping platforms like GoShip help simplify the process through our wide network of reputable carriers and negotiated rates.
 With GoShip’s freight class calculator, you’ll get access to the lowest LTL quote in no time!

-# How to Get LTL Freight Quotes
+# How to Get LTL Freight Quote

 When you get an LTL freight quote from GoShip, you can compare freight shipping quotes online from thousands of carriers to see which rate is the best for your shipment.
 GoShip handles the payment and provides users with an online [bill of lading](https://www.fedex.com/en-us/shipping/freight/bill-of-lading.html) (BOL), so you’ll never have to stress while shipping your goods.
 Less than truckload freight shipping doesn’t have to be difficult, so it is important to understand how to ship it in the most cost-effective and practical way.
 Here are **[a few tips](https://www.goship.com/blog/how-to-make-ltl-shipping-easy/)** to help you through the LTL freight shipping process.

-## **Why Use GoShip for Getting Instant LTL Freight Quotes**
+## **Why Use GoShip for Getting an Instant LTL Freight Quote**

 * Instant and free LTL quotes
 * Completely online booking